 This programming language has the support of varied IDEs that consist of Android Studio and other such SDK tools as well.

 Kotlin offers a code base that is compact and very clear.
-This further ensures that the codes remain consistent and maintain its stability.
+This further ensures that the codes remain consistent and maintain their stability.

 The development process doesn’t have many bugs to get rid of; and even if there is one, there is provision to detect it at an earlier stage only, so that the developers can easily fix it before the runtime.